opsxcq/blog/content/posts/org-mode-blogging.md

 ### Bibtex references {#bibtex-references}

-References are handled by `org-ref`, they are exported from `Zotero` and `Calibre`, for paper and books respectively.
+References are handled by `org-ref`, they are exported from `Zotero` and `Calibre`, for papers and books respectively.
 To make sure that they will be reachable add to the section of the document which you want to have the section `bibliography` rendered the following piece of text: